yrguativa/yrguativa/README.md

+# Yilmer Ramiro Guativa Rincon @YilDeveloper

 ### Hi there 👋

+- 🔭 I’m currently working on ingeneer of project T.I. developer in ASP Core API and Angular
+- 🌱 I’m currently learning machine learning in platzi and udemy

 <!--
 **yrguativa/yrguativa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.